yunigma/ynigma.github.io/pages/4blog.md

 ### The WALS data set
 This is blog is a playing around with two variables and their visualisation of the data from a linguistic dataset WALS.
 The WALS is a dataset that contains many languages of the world with their phonetic, grammatic and syntactic characteristics.
 Using the chi^2 test the relation between two variables - Future Tense and the expression of Prohibitive in a language - is investigated.
 To build the plot, an additional variable - probability of explicite Future Tense with a given Prohibitive - is calculates.

-#### 1. Taking two variables from the WALS data setand investigating the relationship between the two variables.
+#### 1. Taking two variables from the WALS data set and investigating the relationship between the two variables.

 ```
 wals <- read.csv('data/wals_data.csv', header=T, sep=',')